 When buying a used trailer boat, you can be faced with a couple of options which may not make a lot of sense to start with.
-What does “sterndrive” or “outboard” mean?
+Outboard vs sterndrive – which one should you choose?
+What does “sterndrive” or “outboard” even mean?
 What are the advantages and disadvantages of them?
-To give a fair comparison, we need to clarify that we are specifically talking about trailer boats that permanently live on a trailer, and are only put in the water at each outing.
-Comparisons about reliability cannot be compared when a boat lives permanently in the water, as mooring a boat can be a much more taxing environment.
+To give a fair comparison, we need to clarify that we are specifically talking about boats that permanently live on a trailer, and are only put in the water at each outing.
+Comparisons about reliability cannot be compared when a boat lives permanently in the water.
+This is because mooring a boat can be a much more taxing environment.

 What is a Sterndrive?

-A sterndrive, as the name might suggest, is a vessel that has a propeller at the stern (back) of the boat.
+A sterndrive is a vessel that has a propeller at the stern (back) of the boat.
 This is achieved by mounting the engine at the rear, and having a gearbox to transmit the power through the back and into the water.
-Sterndrive units typically have single or twin (duo) propellor configurations, and can be found in a number of different brands.
+Sterndrive units typically have single or twin (duo) propeller configurations, and can be found in a number of different brands.
 Volvo Penta and Mercruiser are the two prominent brands in Australia.

 What is an Outboard?

 An outboard powered vessel is an engine that is mounted “outboard” or “outside” of the boat.
 Outboard motors are bolted to the transom, and hang above the water at the back of the boat.
-They still have a small gearbox to transmit the power to the water, and typically only have a single propellor although some rare models can be found with duo propellors.
+They still have a small gearbox to transmit the power to the water, and typically only have a single propeller.
+Although, some rare models can be found with duo propellers.

-Outboard powered boats have the advantage of being able to include more space inside the boat, whether it be for storage, seating, or other features the manufacturer may wish to include.
-Outboard engines typically weigh less than their sterndrive equivalent.
+Outboard powered boats have the advantage of being able to include more space inside the boat.
+The extra space could be for storage, seating, or other features the manufacturer includes.
+They typically weigh less than their sterndrive equivalent.
 For example, a 2019 220hp Mercruiser V6 MPI sterndrive weighs 329kg without a transmission, while a 2019 225HP Yamaha outboard weights 253kg including a transmission.
 This weight reduction in turn usually equates to slightly better fuel economy.
-The pricing is very similar new, with a 225hp Yamaha coming in at approximately $25,000 and a Mercruiser 200HP 4.5L V6 coming in at $19,000 with an Alpha gearbox (less heavy duty), or $25,000 with a Bravo gearbox (more heavy duty option).
-These prices were obtained from a quick Google search March 2020.
+The pricing is very similar new.
+A225hp Yamaha coming in at approximately $25,000.
+A Mercruiser 200HP 4.5L V6 comes in at $19,000 with an Alpha gearbox (less heavy duty), or $25,000 with a Bravo gearbox (more heavy duty).
 An outboard is also quicker and easier to install on a boat than a sterndrive.

-Outboard engines are generally easier to work on because the access is not as limited to the bilge, and there are less moving parts than their sterndrive equivalent.
+Outboard engines are generally easier to work on because the access is not as limited to the bilge.
+There are also less moving parts than their sterndrive equivalent.
 This makes outboards cheaper over a longer period of time for servicing.
-Outboards also have less perishing parts.
+They also have less perishing parts.
 For example, there are no bellows, and can be trimmed completely out of the water.

 From a performance perspective, the two units are pretty close as they are both mounted in a similar position.
 However, you will also benefit from some slight fuel economy savings, because outboard engines are lighter.
-At the time of writing this, there are a handful of diesel outboard options, but this has not really taken off and become popular, so it’s rare to see a diesel outboard.
+At the time of writing this, there are a handful of diesel outboard options but have not yet become popular.
 Sterndrives have an array of diesel options, although at a much higher price point.

 Outboard motors have small water galleries and water jackets designed to cool the compact motors, which can clog up with salt.
 In most water jackets, there are anodes designed to decrease the effects of corrosion.
 Outboard motors also have thermostats and poppet valves, which means more mechanical components that can seize up.